JonasKaruzas/crypto_ibm_task/README.md

 ## Overview

-This is a technical challange task.
+This is a technical challenge task.
-The main task was to use cctx library, get crypto currencies, add a selector, show the price.
+The main task was to use cctx library, get cryptocurrencies, add a selector and show the price.

-Additionaly:
+Additionally:

 - Created API endpoints, to have all calculations in Node.
 - Added a price graph for historical prices.
-- Used CryptoCompare endpoint, to fetch full names and icons for the currancies
+- Used CryptoCompare endpoint, to fetch full names and icons for the currencies
 - Added Analysis dialog, to show what currencies were most searched and selected (to view the graph)

 ## Table of Contents